 UK residents, expats and foreign nationals are all acceptable.

+Yes, credit history does impact property refurbishment finance applications.
 While a clear credit history is likely to open you up to the lowest rates, we can consider applicants who have previous credit problems.
 Acceptable issues include missed payments, defaults, CCJs, mortgage arrears, repossession or bankruptcy.

 How long does property refurbishment finance take to complete?